 A ‘Door’ has a literal meaning of a moving mechanism used to block off, and allow an entrance to an enclosed space such as a building, room or vehicle.
 A door, as simple it sounds, can have different meanings and interpretations.
 Some people may think of new opportunities while some might think of dead ends.
 For a group discussion, some aspects of the term ‘Door’ are listed below.

-- Saloon Door / café Door : This kind of doors are a pair of lightweight swing doors often found in public bars in the American west.
+- Saloon Door / café Door: This kind of door is a pair of lightweight swing doors often found in public bars in the American west.
 These doors use bidirectional hinges with springs set in them.
 Saloon doors from the knee level to the chest level are called batwing doors.

-- Wicket Door : It is a small pedestrian door which is built in a larger door.
+- Wicket Door: It is a small pedestrian door that is built into a larger door.
 It allows access to people without opening the larger door.
 Such doors are found on the ceremonial door of a cathedral, in large vehicle doors of a garage etc.

 - A BBS door is a mechanism to execute and communicate with an external program on a bulletin board system.
 Doors are the most common way to add games, utilities, and other extensions to BBS software.

-- Also, non entertainment applications of door are permitting users to time-shift their rationed BBS use, time bank, acting as a front-end to themed databases on astrology, numerology, recipes, weather predictions etc.
+- Also, non-entertainment applications of doors are permitting users to time-shift their rationed BBS use, time bank, acting as a front-end to themed databases on astrology, numerology, recipes, weather predictions etc.